A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Processing Numbers

-In view of evidence that mathematics may be seen as a set of techniques for compression of information, and their application \cite{sp_maths_mystery}, and bearing in mind that the SP system works entirely via the compression of information, and in view of the potential of the SP system as a vehicle for `computing' (\cite[Chapter 4]{wolff_2006}, \cite[Section 6.6]{sp_benefits_apps}, \cite{sp_software_engineering}), and as a vehicle for mathematics \cite[Chapter 10]{wolff_2006}, there is clear potential in the SP machine for the performance of arithmetic and related computations.
+In view of evidence that mathematics may be seen as a set of techniques for compression of information, and their application \cite{sp_maths_mystery}, and bearing in mind that the SP System works entirely via the compression of information, and in view of the potential of the SP System as a vehicle for `computing' (\cite[Chapter 4]{wolff_2006}, \cite[Section 6.6]{sp_benefits_apps}, \cite{sp_software_engineering}), and as a vehicle for mathematics \cite[Chapter 10]{wolff_2006}, there is clear potential in the SP Machine for the performance of arithmetic and related computations.
+But the SP Computer Model does not yet handle numbers in a satisfactory way.

+Does this matter?
+In terms of short-term practicalities, the answer is ``no''---because it would be easy enough to provide some kind of maths co-processor within the SP Machine that would handle numbers and arithmetic operations very well.
+But in terms of the long-term objectives of the SP programme of research---creating a system with a favourable combination of conceptual {\em simplicity} with descriptive and explanatory {\em power}---the use of a maths co-processor would be an {\em ad hoc} development, much like a software `hack' without good design.

+We believe that, as far as possible, the long-term objectives of the SP research should be maintained (Section \ref{strong_focus_section}).
+This strategy has yielded substantial dividends already and we believe there is much more to come.

-Pending the development of capabilities for arithmetic in the SP machine, it seems reasonable to use an existing ``maths coprocessor'',\footnote{See ``Coprocessor'', {\em Wikipedia}, \href{http://bit.ly/2rYawia}{bit.ly/2rYawia}, retrieved 2017-06-23.} or similar facility, as an adjunct to the SP machine, much as is done in many database management systems today.
+But pending more mature capabilities for arithmetic in the SP Machine, there may be a case for using an existing maths coprocessor or similar facility as an adjunct to the SP Machine, much as is done in many database management systems today.

-\section{SP-neural}
+\section{SP-Neural}

-At present, the SP-neural part of the SP theory (Appendix \ref{sp-neural_appendix}) exists only as a conceptual model, described in some detail in \cite{spneural_2016}.
+At present, the SP-Neural part of the SP Theory (\ref{sp-neural_appendix}) exists only as a conceptual model, described in some detail in \cite{spneural_2016}.

 To flesh out this conceptual model, it is really necessary to create a computational version of it.
 As with the SP71 computer model, this will help to guard against vagueness in the theory, it will serve as a means of testing ideas to see whether or not they work as anticipated, and it will be a means of demonstrating what the model can do.